About 64% of corn production goes to animal feed. This is a 3-year average from 2022-2024.

 Both the acreage and the value of corn silage may be slightly underestimated in this figure.
 Some corn silage (stalks and grain) is used directly for pasture, either from damaged or unharvested crops.
 Additionally, there is some value in the corn stalks that remain after the grain is harvested.
 See, for example: Shelia Grobosky (October 2021) Corn stalks, most underutilized feed resource, Wisconsin State Farmer. https://www.wisfarmer.com/story/news/2021/10/27/corn-stalks-most-underutilized-feed-resource/8515915002/

-In 2023, slightly under 8% of all corn disappearance went to dried distiller grains (DDGs), a product used for animal feed.
+In 2024, about 8% of all corn disappearance went to dried distiller grains (DDGs), a product used for animal feed.
 This is calculated by approximate value, rather than weight (which would generate a higher percentage).

 David Olson & Thomas Capehart, USDA Economic Research Service (2019) Dried Distillers Grains (DDGs) Have Emerged as a Key Ethanol Coproduct. [“DDGs are typically used as a protein-rich animal feed.”
 “DDGs are most commonly used in feeding cattle, dairy cows, swine, and some poultry.”]